BOTTOM OF THE FIRST: CUBS 5

 — indyjoe2112 (@indyjoe2112) May 11, 2018

-Or, maybe, no impostor at all but a kind of duplicate.
+Or, maybe, no impostor at all.
+But a duplicate.
 A sign that the movement is growing.
 A bright yellow M&M’s jacket at the Cubs game, another at the Brewers game.
 A Marlins Man at the Cardinals game, another at the Mets.
 The Indians.
 The Twins.
 The Braves.
-A pink hat at one game, a pink hat at another.
+A pink hat at one game, at another.
 Here a hat, there a hat, EIEIO.